gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 ## Request Access

 GitKraken Insights is available by request only.
-To get started, complete the [request access form](https://www.gitkraken.com/insights#form).
+To get started, [request a guided tour](https://www.gitkraken.com/insights#form).

-After submitting the form, a member of the GitKraken team will contact you within 1–2 business days with next steps for enabling Insights and connecting your data.
+A member of the GitKraken team will contact you within 1–2 business days to walk you through Insights and explain how to enable access for your organization.

 > **Note:** GitKraken Insights requires an **Advanced** or **Business** plan.
-If your organization is on a Free or Pro plan, you’ll need to upgrade before requesting access.
+To compare plan options, see the [GitKraken pricing page](https://www.gitkraken.com/pricing).

 ---

-## Plan availability and entitlements

-Insights features vary depending on your subscription plan:

-- **Advanced**
-  Includes Insights & DORA metrics, up to 10 seats, self-hosted Git integrations, enterprise integrations, and team management.

-- **Business**
-  Includes everything in Advanced, plus up to 100 seats, multi-domain SSO, customer success support, admin controls, and advanced compliance features.

-> **Tip:** Check your current plan in your GitKraken account settings before submitting an access request.

----

 ## Connecting your data

 Once your access is approved, you can connect Insights to your repositories and configure settings for your organization.

+Currently, Insights supports connections with **GitHub only**.
+Support for GitLab, Bitbucket, Azure DevOps, and Jira Cloud is coming soon.

 ---